jannikhuels/hpnmg/README.md

 -- Use system version of Eigen3 3.3.4

 ```
-Build carl with `make lib_carl`.
+Build carl with `make carl`.
 This may take a minute.

 #### HyPro
 Download [HyPro](https://github.com/hypro/hypro) and pick a [version](#a-note-on-carl-and-hypro-versions)